Skip to Content

 Unlike many traditional rose bush varieties, a climbing rose bush can repeat its bloom cycle several times throughout the growing season.
 Not only will they bloom on old growth, but new growth that has emerged during the season as well.

-Here is the good news – if all three above are done properly, it can have your climbing rose bushes blooming over and over from late spring right into late fall.
+One thing is for sure – if all three above are done properly, it can have your climbing rose bushes blooming over and over again from late spring right into late fall.
+With reblooming in mind – here’s a look at how to get each of those three little tasks done to perfection.

-Just as with most perennial and annual flowers, removing spent blooms is vital to keep climbers blooming.
+Just as with most perennial and annual flowers, removing spent blooms is vital to keep climbing roses blooming and reblooming.
 The longer a decaying flower remains on the plant, the more issues it will cause.

 When an old bloom is left on a plant to decay, it continues to draw resources from the plant.
 Nearly all plants naturally try to fix or heal any living part that grows from their roots.
 The same goes for climbing rose bushes.

-But by regularly deadheading or removing spent blooms, you can help the plant put its resources where it counts the most.
+But by regularly deadheading or removing spent blooms, you can help the plant put its resources where they count the most.
 And that means using the energy for producing new growth and blooms.

 To keep your climber blooming longer and stronger, take a bit of time every few days to snip off old blooms.
 The more you can clear from its branches, the more power it will have to use to create more.
 And don’t just toss those blooms into the trash, they happen to be a perfect addition to your compost pile!